 As a Parish Council, we share residents' concerns regarding the speed of traffic on Heath Road and this has been on our agenda for many years now.
 As a condition of the adjacent housing developer's planning permission, a signal controlled puffin crossing has now been installed.

 We met with Kent Highways on Tuesday 24th July 2018 when Cllr Munford urged County Councillor Eric Hotson and his officers to reduce the current speed limit on Heath Road from 40 to 30mph.
-We have met with Cllr Hotson several times since then and he remains supportive and has agreed to part fund further traffic speed surveys.
-The speed strips were put out in October 2019 and we will keep you informed of developments.
-Please rest assured that we are campaigning as hard as we can to achieve improvements to road safety throughout the parish.
+We have met with Cllr Hotson several times since then and he remains supportive and agreed to part fund further traffic speed surveys.
+The speed strips were put out in October 2019 and the data has now been reviewed.

-We also met with the Police last summer and now have a further approved Speedwatch site on Heath Road, next to the primary school.
+We now have an approved Speedwatch site on Heath Road, next to the primary school.
 New Speedwatch volunteers are always required - if you would like to help with this please register as follows :